-You have the right to cancel your ADRs and withdraw the underlying shares or have shares credited to an account with Euroclear Nederland (in the case of Admitted Institutions only) or an Admitted Institution at any time except:
+You have the right to cancel your ADRs and withdraw the underlying shares or have shares credited to an account with Euroclear Nederland or an Admitted Institution at any time except:

-- (i) When temporary delays arise because: (a) the depositary has closed its transfer books or we have closed our transfer books; (b) the transfer of shares is blocked to permit voting at a shareholders' meeting; or (c) we are paying a dividend on our shares. - (ii) When you or other ADR holders seeking to withdraw shares owe money to pay fees, taxes and similar charges. - (iii) When it is necessary to prohibit withdrawals in order to comply with any laws or governmental regulations that apply to relevant class of ADRs or to the withdrawal of shares or other deposited securities.
+- When temporary delays arise because: (i) the respective depositary has closed its transfer books or we have closed our transfer books; (ii) the transfer of shares is blocked to permit voting at a shareholders' meeting; or (iii) we are paying a dividend on our shares. - When you or other ADR holders seeking to withdraw shares owe money to pay fees, taxes and similar charges. - When it is necessary to prohibit withdrawals in order to comply with any laws or governmental regulations that apply to relevant class of ADRs or to the withdrawal of shares or other deposited securities.